vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 1. The Peakboard app sends the message to a Slack channel dedicated for machine alerts.
 1. A human sees the message on Slack and acts accordingly.

 So, in today's article, we'll build a Peakboard app that lets the user write a message and send it to a Slack channel.
 We won't bother with connecting the app to an actual machine, since our only goal is to show how the Slack integration works.
-But we have plenty of other articles on [hardware integration](/category/hardware), if you are interested.
+But we have plenty of other articles on [hardware integration](/category/hardware), if you're interested.

 ## Create a Slack App